Riot Blockchain call volume above normal and directionally bullish

-Bullish option flow detected in Riot Blockchain with 46,210 calls trading, 1.6x expected, and implied vol increasing almost 8 points to 114.37%.
-Jan-25 15 calls and 12/13 weekly 11 puts are the most active options, with total volume in those strikes near 28,900 contracts.
-The Put/Call Ratio is 0.18.
+Bullish option flow detected in Riot Blockchain with 118,396 calls trading, 1.2x expected, and implied vol increasing over 4 points to 118.10%.
+Jan-25 15 calls and 12/6 weekly 13 puts are the most active options, with total volume in those strikes near 44,600 contracts.
+The Put/Call Ratio is 0.34.
 Earnings are expected on February 20th.

 Don't Miss our Black Friday Offers: